 - 1 medium onion, diced

 - 2 cups broccoli , chopped, florets and stalk

 - ¼ teaspoon salt, plus more to taste

 - 14 oz can white beans, like navy or cannelini, rinsed and drained

 - 1 cup frozen peas

-- Heat oil in a soup pot and saute onion until glossy and translucent, about 5-7 minutes.
+- Heat oil in a soup pot over medium heat, and sauté onion until glossy and translucent, about 5-7 minutes.
+Add garlic and broccoli, and saute for about 3 minutes, stirring constantly so garlic doesn't burn, until broccoli is bright green.
 Season with 1/4 teaspoon salt.

-- Add spices and broth and then puree with an immersion blender to desired consistency.
-I like to do it until the soup is about three-quarters pureed so there is still some texture there.
-You can also make this soup in your blender but it is about double the capacity of a normal blender so do it in two batches.
+- Take soup off the heat, then carefully puree with an immersion blender to desired consistency.
+I do about three-quarters pureed so there is still some texture there.
+You can also puree this soup in your blender but it is about double the capacity of a normal blender so do it in two batches.